 With its long history of stable democracy, Botswana is a strong ally of the United States.
-Throughout most of the last half century, Botswana has experienced robust economic growth.
+Throughout most of the last half century, the country has experienced robust economic growth.
 It is now considered a middle-income country, although there are concerns about the economy’s dependence on diamond mining.
-People in Botswana have better access to education and clean water than others in sub-Saharan Africa, but they struggle with one of the highest rates of HIV infection in the world.
+People have better access to education and clean water than others in sub-Saharan Africa, but they struggle with one of the highest rates of HIV infection in the world.
 Nearly one-quarter of adults are infected with HIV, placing a heavy burden on social services and the economy.

-USAID activities in Botswana are managed by the USAID Southern Africa regional office.
+Our activities in Botswana are managed by the USAID Southern Africa regional office.